What is Authentication, How it Works: Types & Best Practices

-Authentication is the process of verifying a user’s or system’s identity before granting access.
+Authentication is the process of verifying a user, device or system’s identity before granting access.
 It protects digital environments by validating credentials, issuing secure tokens, and applying methods like passwords, biometrics, and adaptive checks.
+While often confused with authorization (what you are allowed to do), authentication is strictly about verifying you are who you say you are.
+It serves as the essential foundation for advanced security models like Multi-Factor Authentication (MFA) and Zero Trust.

 Authentication is the process of verifying that a user, device, service, or application is genuinely who it claims to be.
 It’s the first layer of digital security and the checkpoint every access request must pass through before any permissions or privileges are applied.
 Technically, authentication ensures that only legitimate users and trusted systems can interact with an organization’s applications, APIs, or data.